 iOS versus Android.
 It’s one of the most significant questions to ask when it’s getting close to time to upgrade your smartphone.
 Virtually every smartphone in the US market runs one or the other.
 And the choice of one or the other somewhat locks you into a broader ecosystem that’s either Google- or Apple-centric.

-There’s no way to exhaustively catalog every facet and feature of both IOS and Android in a short blog post (and besides, deeper breakdowns have been done in plenty of other places for both iOS 15
+There’s no way to exhaustively catalog every facet and feature of both iOS and Android in a short blog post (and besides, deeper breakdowns have been done in plenty of other places for both iOS 16

 ).
-So instead, this post focuses on which OS experience is right for you, right now, in 2021.
+So instead, this post focuses on which OS experience is right for you.

 The first question to consider is whether you’re already invested in one OS or the other.

-If you’re already using iOS or Android and you don’t hate it, you’re very unlikely to enjoy switching.
+If you’re already using iOS or Android and you like it, you’re very unlikely to switch.
 For all their strengths and weaknesses, both brands are good at ecosystem-building.
 But, like it or not, you’re probably more deeply invested in either than you wish, and digging out is difficult.

 For example, one pro reviewer switched from 10 years on Android to iOS